Hayato Tani

-Hayato Tani (谷 隼人, Tani Hayato) is a Japanese actor and television presenter best known for his career as General Tani in Takeshi's Castle and Commander Sugata in Hikari Sentai Maskman.
+Hayato Tani (谷 隼人, Tani Hayato) is a Japanese actor, singer and television presenter best known for his career as General Tani in Takeshi's Castle and Commander Sugata in Hikari Sentai Maskman.

 Biography

 He was born in Kirishima, Kagoshima, Japan and raised in Sasebo, Nagasaki.
+He debuted in acting at the age of 15, when he played the role of Younger Taritari in the TV drama Shonen Kenya, where he was credited under his real name Hajime Iwatani.

 He married his first wife in 1971 and married his second wife, Kikko Matsuoka, in 1981, after they appeared in several television shows together.
 Tani is currently writing a dining guide wherein he discusses maintaining a healthy lifestyle.
 Tani's roles include General Tani (General Lee in UK and Indian versions) in Takeshi's Castle ("Captain Tenneal" in the U.S. version MXC) and Commander Sugata in the 1987 Super Sentai series Hikari Sentai Maskman.
 He is also sometimes credited as Hayati Tani.